alexei-matveev/gtypist/lessons/cs.typ

  :bill and put n/a in the total due part.

 #                                                            ../orig/t.typ:316
-I:Mìli byste získat rychlost aspoò 15 slov/m.
-(Pokud budete rychlej¹í, pracujte :na pøesnosti.)
+I:MÄ›li byste zÃ­skat rychlost aspoÅˆ 15 slov/m.
+(Pokud budete rychlejÅ¡Ã­, pracujte
+ :na pÅ™esnosti.)
 *:_T_R_L119
 #                                                            ../orig/t.typ:319
 S:In baseball, bunting is a kind of hit.
 But, bunting also